-If your child is currently in Year 4 at a primary school and you want them to change to a middle school for Year 5 you need to apply by Friday 15 January 2021.
+If your child is currently in Year 4 at a primary school and you want them to change to a middle school for Year 5 you need to apply by Sunday 31 October 2021.

-If your child is in Year 4 at Tollgate Primary School, you will be sent a letter with details of how to apply for a school place in the September before it is time to move schools.
+If your child is in Year 4 at Tollgate Primary School, you will receive details via your child's school of how to apply for a school place in the September before it is time to move schools.